VivanPrasad/image-manipulator/README.md

 ## Installation

-* Download and extract the .zip of the repository.
+1. Download and extract the .zip of the repository.
-* Open the "image-manipulator-main" folder in Visual Studio Code *(make sure it is not image-manipulator-main/image-manipulator-main it will not work!)*
+2. Open the "image-manipulator-main" folder in Visual Studio Code *(make sure it is not image-manipulator-main/image-manipulator-main it will not work!)*
-* Open visual
+3. Run main.py and enjoy!

+## Known Issues